Muhammad Hussain Khan

-Muhammad Hussain Khan is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from August 2013 to May 2018.
+Muhammad Hussain Khan (born 1 June 1962) is a Pakistani politician who had been a member of the Provincial Assembly of Sindh from August 2018 to August 2023.
+Previously, he was a member of the Provincial Assembly of Sindh from August 2013 to May 2018.

 Early life and education

 He was born on 1 June 1962 in Mirpurkhas.

 He has a degree of Bachelors of Commerce from Sindh University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement (MQM) from Constituency PS-95 KARACHI-VII in by-polls held in August 2013.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement (MQM) from Constituency PS-95 Karachi-VII in by-polls held in August 2013.

-He was re-elected to Provincial Assembly of Sindh as a candidate of MQM from Constituency PS-92 (Korangi Karachi-I) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of Sindh as a candidate of MQM from PS-92 Korangi Karachi-I in the 2018 Sindh provincial election.